jvtang487/cse-15l--week1-lab-report/index.md

 # Step 1 CSE 15L Account
 First you will need to find your course specific account using the link:
 [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)
+Your course specific account should have the format cs15lwi23zz with zz being replaced with your specific letters.
 I then found and clicked on my course specific account and reset the password.

 # Step 2 Visual Studio Code